xenial-io/Xenial.Blog/_drafts/2019-12-05-the-third-annual-csharp-advent-pretzel-journey.md

 `System.IO.Abstractions` did make some unit tests fail, so we moved on and fixed that later.
 I've upgraded to the latest version that made the tests pass manually, and luckily enough that version already supported `netstandard2.0`.
 We decided to upgrade to the latest version later on, cause we were confident enough that everything was working trough our automated and manual tests.

-##### Multitarget Pretzel.Logic for net462/netstandard2.0 and replace MEF with System.Composition
+##### Multi target Pretzel.Logic for net462/netstandard2.0 and replace MEF with System.Composition

 Cause `netstandard2.0` is somehow compatible with `net462` this was the first [real big PR](https://github.com/Code52/pretzel/pull/328).